WHAT IS THERMAL INSULATION?

 Therefore, the “R-value” is actually a measure of performance.
 One brand of insulation may be thicker or thinner than another, but if they both show the same “R-value”, they will perform equally.

 The recommendations for the correct “R-value” are based on the climatic conditions in particular locations.
-The deemed-to-satisfy provisions are based on climate zones, including dry bulb temperatures, thermal neutrality, humidity and southern coastal condensation risk (see map of climatic zones of South Africa).
+The deemed-to-satisfy provisions are based on energy zones, including dry bulb temperatures, thermal neutrality, humidity and southern coastal condensation risk (see map of Energy Zone map of South Africa).
 Please check the map for details of your area.
-These values are recommended in SANS 10400-XA Energy usage in buildings and SANS 204 Energy efficiency in buildings.
+These values are recommended in SANS 10400-XA Energy usage in buildings.

 WHAT TYPES OF INSULATION ARE THERE?